 With many traditional Victorian houses still standing, antique shops, and dramatic views of the beach, Sea Cliff offers the atmosphere of a residential beach village, yet is still within commuting distance of New York City.

-- The Long Island Railroad's Sea Cliff Station is located at Sea Cliff Avenue, east of Glen Cove Avenue.
+- Train: The Long Island Railroad's Sea Cliff Station is located at Sea Cliff Avenue, east of Glen Cove Avenue.
 Commuting to New York City's Penn Station takes about one hour.

-- The Long Island Expressway, the Northern State Parkway, and Route 25A are all close to the village.
+- Driving: The Long Island Expressway, the Northern State Parkway, and Route 25A are all close to the village.

 The Native Americans originally referred to this area as Muskeeta Cove, which means "cove of grassy flats."
 In the 1600s, Englishman Joseph Carpenter purchased the land from Native Americans.